GM Ringway

 The GM Ringway is a long-distance walking trail in Greater Manchester, England.
-It traces a circular path around the city-region through each of the 10 boroughs and extends approximately 186 mi in total.
-It is designed around existing footpaths, parks and open-access land.
+It follows a circular route through all 10 of the city-region's boroughs and extends for approximately 200 mi.
+The trail is designed around existing footpaths, parks and areas of open-access land, and is divided into 20 stages, each accessible by public transport.

-The project is supported by the Greater Manchester Combined Authority as well as The Ramblers and CPRE, the walking and countryside charities, respectively.
+The project is supported by the Greater Manchester Combined Authority, the Ramblers, and CPRE, the countryside charity.

 History

-In June 2022, The Ramblers and CPRE charities were awarded a £250,000 grant by the National Lottery Heritage Fund to establish the GM Ringway.
+In June 2022, the Ramblers and CPRE charities were awarded a £250,000 grant by the National Lottery Heritage Fund to establish the GM Ringway.
 The grant enabled signposting and an improved app and website to be established.
 It will also support the organisation of community events across all 10 boroughs of Greater Manchester.

 In February 2023, it was reported that Tom Ross, the leader of Trafford Metropolitan Borough Council, was one of the first people to complete the walking trail in its entirety, over the course of around one year.

 In July 2023, a pilot scheme was announced, with guided walks through the Trafford section of the GM Ringway, in order to obtain feedback from walkers' experience of the route, as well as on the app and website.

+Waymarking

 In December 2023, the Oldham and Bury stages of the route became the first to be signposted by volunteers.
-Ten of the 20 stages of the route had been signposted by early March 2024, covering 115 miles.
+By early March 2024, 10 of the 20 stages had been waymarked, covering 115 miles.
+The signage consists of small white roundel discs affixed to existing footpath infrastructure, and the GM Ringway roundels are believed to be the first footpath markers in England to incorporate QR codes, allowing walkers to access stage information and digital maps on mobile devices.

+Permanent information boards were also installed in 2024 at 10 locations across Greater Manchester, one in each borough.
+Each board displays the full 200‑mile route along with a detailed map of one of the 20 stages, including public‑transport access points.
+Sites include Burrs Country Park in Bury, Smithills Hall in Bolton, Hollingworth Lake in Rochdale, Sale Water Park in Trafford and Pennington Flash in Wigan, among others.

 Route

-The anti-clockwise route is split into four broad sections:
+The circular route is split into four broad thematic sections: